stoyicker/ivv/README.md

 ```shell
 $<project-dir>: ./hooks/setup.
 ```
 If you face any issues with execution of the hook, push from a bash prompt.
+Also, the hook needs a connected device to run instrumentation tests on.

 # Building
 Put your api key in a gradle.properties file, like this, at the top level of the repo: